bowmanjd/pscargastalk/slides/slides.md

 The shell is glue.
 Minimally, it helps you navigate filesystems, and get content into and out of files.

 There are many shells, and one of them is Powershell.
 You may be surprised at how similar basic operations look between Powershell and others shells.
-You might be surprised, too, that Powershell works fine as a Linux shell, as demonstrated here.
+You might be surprised, too, that Powershell works fine as a Mac or Linux shell, as demonstrated here.

 -->